-“I guess it’s hard, I mean, I thought I understood the material, but then I took the test and I’m not sure what happened.” – Frequently I’ll hear this response from a student after their first test.
-They received their first test grade, are confused, and then contact me to start tutoring sessions.
+“I guess it’s hard.
+I mean, I thought I understood the material, but then I took the test, and I’m not sure what happened.” – Frequently, I’ll hear this response from a student after their first test.
+They receive their first test grade, are confused, and then contact me to start tutoring sessions.
 This response is so common and reinforces the need to practice test questions.
 Often, the questions students are asked on tests differ significantly from the example problems covered in the textbook or homework questions.
 Test questions are designed to be tricky.
 If you’re not used to seeing these “tricky” questions, you may end up struggling on your test.

 You Might Be Surprised To Know

 Eventually, I figured out the answer to “Why is accounting so hard for me?”
 In my case, it was the lack of good concrete examples and a lack of repetition.
-You see when I was in school, we only had a couple of homework problems to illustrate the concept we were supposed to learn.
-This seemed great at first, less homework problems meant less time doing homework!!
+You see, when I was in school, we only had a couple of homework problems to illustrate the concept we were supposed to learn.
+This seemed great at first – fewer homework problems meant less time doing homework!!
 But it also meant that if I didn’t understand the concept after only a couple of tries, I wouldn’t understand the concept when it came time for the test.

-Once I started tutoring accounting students, I realized students are still faced with the same issues I had.
-This is why I started tutoring students and why I developed my subscription service Pass Accounting Class.com.
+Once I started tutoring accounting students, I realized students still faced the same issues I had.
+This is why I started tutoring students and why I developed my self-paced tutorial and test prep site Pass Accounting Class.com.
 As a result, I’m able to help even more students pass their accounting classes!

 Why Do Students Find Accounting So Challenging?

-As I mentioned earlier, accounting is hard to learn because it’s similar to a math class and foreign language class combined.
+As I mentioned earlier, accounting is hard to learn because it’s similar to a math class and a foreign language class combined.
 Each student has their own struggles.
-For many students this is a completely new experience and they’ve never encountered a class like this.
+For many students, this is a completely new experience, and they’ve never encountered a class like this.
 Accounting class may start off like other classes, you know, new vocabulary and an overview of the subject you’re learning.
-It seems fairly straight-forward, but then it takes a drastic turn in the next couple of weeks.
-What once was a “normal class” turns into a headache, the phrase “mental gymnastics” comes to mind!
+It seems fairly straightforward, but then it takes a drastic turn in the next couple of weeks.
+What once was a “normal class” turns into a headache… the phrase “mental gymnastics” comes to mind!